revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

   </details>
   </details>

-17.Write a python program to delete a given element of an array(list).
+17.Write a python program to delete any	given element of an array(list).

 <details><summary> <b>Show Answer</b> </summary>